apache/iceberg-cpp/dev/release/README.md

 ### Publish

-We need to do the following to publish a new release:
+We need to publish to apache.org to publish a new release.

-    * Publish to apache.org

 Run `dev/release/release.sh` to publish to apache.org: